What is Flow Arts?

 For starters you might love to check out a national park like Chitwan National Park, or a park a little more of the beaten track like Bardia National Park or Rara National Park.

 And Lumbini, also more south in the Nepali lowlands, is the birthplace of Buddha.
 Here, ancient and many new monasteries, meditation gardens, and the sacred Maya Devi Temple.
-There is much more to see & discover, stay tuned.
+There is much more to see & discover, stay tuned, as later this February we will add a whole section about travel in Nepal to this website.

 Links